 Define your level

-The principal aim of these guidelines is to define the main factors evaluating skyrunning technical difficulties on three levels with a view to distinguishing the discipline from other sports, to focus on safety, equipment and the environment.
+The principal aim of these guidelines is to define skyrunning technical difficulties on three levels with a view to identifying the sport, distinguishing it from others, and to focus on safety, equipment and the environment.

 Skyrunning definition (Rules extract)